Employment Law Attorneys / Practice / Religious Discrimination

 As discussed above, discrimination by employers due to religious beliefs is illegal.
 It is illegal under both federal and state law in California.
 (See eg., Title VII of the Civil Rights Act of 1964.)
 Provisions are there to protect the employee.
 It charges a duty to the employer to provide reasonable accommodations.

 There is a stipulation.
-This accommodation must not cause the employer an undue hardship.
+This accommodation must not cause the employer undue hardship.
 It is unlawful for employers to discriminate in the “terms or conditions of employment.”
-Under California law this is anything related to the employee’s job.
+Under California law, this is anything related to the employee’s job.

-So now we look at lowlife employers doing things pre-textually in order to constructively terminate you.
+So now we look at lowlife employers doing things pre-textually in order to terminate you constructively.
 This can include shenanigans like pay reductions and other issues related to their job.
 Religious discrimination may only be a part of the problem.
 It can include other types of discrimination.
-It can encompass racial and ethnicity discrimination.
+It can encompass racial and ethnic discrimination.

 These practices may not be similar to the mainstream American culture.